PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSV/EggFetcher.md

 ### Instructions

-1. Your party consists of 2 Pokemon that can breed.
-2. Cursor must be on Picnic when opening the menu.
+1. Cursor must be on Picnic when opening the menu.

    <img src="images/EggFetcher2.png">

-3. Fly to Zero Gate.
+2. Fly to Zero Gate.
-4. Start the program in the Change Grip menu.
+3. Start the program in the Change Grip menu.

 ## Options